Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 ### Validation
 Each html file was validated using <a href="https://validator.w3.org/" target="_blank">W3html validator</a>. <a name="label-div">I had 1 error</a>.
 I had wrapped one of the divs in the header in the label which controls the dropdown nav in mobile.
 This is frowned upon, so I removed it.
 My reason for putting the div inside the label element was so that the whole header would work as a toggle for the navbar dropdown menu.
+I also had warnings regarding the use of aria labels on the landing page.
+I ignored these as I was following the example set by the Love Running Walkthrough project, to add aria labels to images added as background through css as no alt-tag is present when images are added this way.

 The CSS file was validated using <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3 Jigsaw CSS validator</a>.
 There were no errors.
 There were warnings regarding the font imports from google, which are unavoidable.